 The Republicans wanted to pay for the repeal of the ACA taxes by rolling back the Medicaid expansion and eliminating the subsidy payments that enabled 24 million Americans to afford health insurance.
-Since every major tax benefit is going to the wealthy, they are going to pay for this tax by increasing taxes on the people who are not wealthy, through a border adjustment tax (BAT), which will increase the price of many goods and services.
+Since major tax breaks benefit the wealthy, Republicans will pay for this tax by increasing taxes on the non-wealthy, through a border adjustment tax (BAT), which will increase the price of many goods and services.
 Hence, this is just yet another scheme to redistribute the wealth from working people to the wealthy.
 There are many Republicans who are against the border adjustment tax, because it will be detrimental to their pet projects and to many businesses.
 Nonetheless, the Republicans will push the BAT because they need to pay for these tax breaks.

 Republicans need to rationalize this redistribution by making it plausible that it is really for the public good.
 Hence, they are trying to sell the BAT by insisting that will it will increase jobs because the BAT will tax imports but not exports.
 Considering the complicated nature of the economy nowadays, with many individual components manufactured in many different parts of the world, the BAT will increase prices for many products.
 Furthermore, by increasing prices, it will have a depressive effect on the economy, since it will make it more expensive for the poor and middle-class to buy goods and services.
 Consequently, they will cut back, thereby shrinking the economy.
 Moreover, it is ludicrous to think that other nations will not respond with their own tariffs on our exports, thereby reducing exports and its associated jobs.